DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Introduction

-\textbf{Constrained RL:} Constrained Markov Decision Processes (CMDP) has been an active area of research \citep{altman1999constrained}, with a number of applications in domains such as power systems \citep{singh2018decentralized, li2019constrained}, communication networks \citep{altman2002applications, singh2018throughput}, and robotics \citep{ding2013strategic, chow2015trading}.
-CMDP planing problem (with a known model) is typically solved using a linear programming approach or using a Lagrangian approach \citep{altman1999constrained}.
-In \cite{borkar2005actor}, the author proposed an actor-critic reinforcement learning algorithm for learning the optimal policy of an infinite horizon average cost CMDP when the model is unknown.
-This work uses multi-timescale stochastic approximation theory to show asymptotic global convergence.
-This approach is also utilized in function approximation settings with asymptotic local convergence guarantees \citep{bhatnagar2012online, chow2017risk, tessler2018reward}.
-Policy gradient algorithms for CMDPs have also been developed \citep{achiam2017constrained, yang2019projection, zhang2020first}, though they lack rigorous convergence guarantees.
-Policy gradient algorithms with provable guarantees have also been developed recently \citep{paternain2019constrained, ding2020natural}.
-However, none of the above mentioned works address the problem of safe exploration and provide any guarantees on the constraint violations during learning.
+\textbf{Related Work:} \textbf{Constrained RL:} Constrained Markov Decision Processes (CMDP) has been an active area of research \cite{altman1999constrained}, with applications in domains such as power systems \cite{singh2018decentralized, li2019constrained}, communication networks \cite{altman2002applications, singh2018throughput}, and robotics \cite{ding2013strategic, chow2015trading}.
+In \cite{borkar2005actor}, the author proposed an actor-critic RL algorithm for learning the asymptotically optimal policy for an infinite horizon average cost CMDP when the model is unknown.
+This approach is also utilized in function approximation settings with asymptotic local convergence guarantees \cite{bhatnagar2012online, chow2017risk, tessler2018reward}.
+Policy gradient algorithms for CMDPs have also been developed \cite{achiam2017constrained, yang2019projection, zhang2020first, paternain2019constrained, ding2020natural, liu2021fast, zhou2022anchor}.
+However, none these works address the problem of safe exploration to provide guarantees on the constraint violations during learning.

-\textbf{Safe Multi-Armed Bandits:} In \citep{wu2016conservative, kazerouni2017conservative}, the authors study conservative exploration problem in linear bandits, where the cumulative reward of the selected actions is greater than the cumulative reward of a baseline policy.
-A more challenging problem of safe exploration with stage-wise safety constraint is studied in \citep{amani2019linear, khezeli2020safe, moradipari2020stage, pacchiano2021stochastic}.
-Linear bandits with more general constraints have also been studied \citep{parulekar2020stochastic, liu2021efficient}.
-Though these works address different aspects of safe exploration, they do not consider the more challenging RL setting which involves an underlying dynamical system with unknown model.
+\textbf{Safe Multi-Armed Bandits:} The problem of safe exploration in linear bandits with stage-wise safety constraint is studied in \cite{amani2019linear, khezeli2020safe, moradipari2020stage, pacchiano2021stochastic}.
+Linear bandits with more general constraints have also been studied \cite{parulekar2020stochastic, liu2021efficient}.
+These works do not consider the more challenging RL setting which involves an underlying dynamical system with unknown model.